-- The process outlined below is very similar to how we inserted the zipper in our wristlet tutorial as well as our pencil case tutorial.
-If you are new to inserting zippers, you might want to review on or both of these tutorials; they have a few additional photos, which help you walk through the process.
+- The process outlined below is very similar to how we inserted the zipper in our pencil case tutorial.
+Another option with additional zipper Sizing steps is our Classic Zipper Pouch.
+If you are new to inserting zippers, you might want to review one or both tutorials; they have a few additional photos, which help you walk through the process.

-- As above, line up the top raw edge of the lining piece with the side edge of the zipper tape.
+- As above, align the top Raw edge of the Lining piece with the side edge of the zipper tape.
 Pin all three layers together, being careful to pin through just the top of the zipper.
 You need to be able to open and close the zipper; you can’t do that if you’ve pinned through the whole thing!

-- When finished, your lining piece should be on one side of the zipper and your front piece on the other.
-Fold the lining and front piece wrong sides together, so the zipper stands straight up.
+- When finished, your Lining piece should be on one side of the zipper and your front piece on the other.
+Fold the Lining and front panel wrong sides together, so the zipper stands straight up.

-- First, lay the lining piece right side up on your work surface.
-On top of it, place the finished front panel, lining side down.
-And on top of these two layers, place the back panel piece right side down.
+- First, lay the Lining piece Right side up on your work surface.
+On top of it, place the finished front panel, Lining side down.
+And on top of these two layers, place the back panel Right side down.

 Final assembly and attaching the lanyard

 - Cut a 3″ length from the ribbon.
 Fold it in half, wrong sides together and loop it through the D-ring.

 - Pin it to the Right side of the front panel at the center of the bottom strip, as shown below.
 The D-ring should be facing in and the raw edges extending beyond the edge a bit.

 - Machine baste it in place.
 We used a Zig zag again to help keep the ribbon from fraying and pulling out.
 Trim the ribbon ends flush when done.

 - Un-zip the zipper about half way and fold the case right sides together.